conradconrad/Amelia-Carter/cv.md

 ## Presentations

-**Joint mee0ng of the History of Science Society and the European Society for the History of Science, July 2026**
+**Joint meeting of the History of Science Society and the European Society for the History of Science, July 2026**

-  “Sapphasaura and the Queer Science of Knowledge Reproduc0on at the American Museum of Natural History” *Activist Epistemics and Artefacts: Facing Science while Making Science* Symposium.
+  “Sapphasaura and the Queer Science of Knowledge Reproduction at the American Museum of Natural History” *Activist Epistemics and Artefacts: Facing Science while Making Science* Symposium.

 **Queer Class Relations Conference; CLAGS: The Center for LGBTQ Studies at the CUNY Graduate Center, April 2026**